 - 5-year terms, renewable by Adventist Health 5 times, up to 30 years

-- Option to buy, subject to voter approval in separate, future election
+- Option to buy, subject to tower completion, bond payoff and voter approval in separate, future election

 Why did the board choose Adventist Health for this partnership?